sotoseattle/cf_data_structures/README.md

 The test includes a hardwired tree on which we test the methods.

-My final version uses metaprogramming making somewhat less verbose but may more opaque:
+My pre-final version uses metaprogramming making somewhat less verbose but may more opaque:

 ```ruby
 class BinaryTree